Diary of Denis Patrick (alias Rupert Bert Patrick), 1941-1945 - Part 3

 small vehicle and were wizzed off to an

-equally small boat.
-After much red tape
+equally small boat: after much red tape

 clicking of heels & signing papers we

-were allowed aboard - The decks litterally
+were allowed aboard - The decks literally

-seethed with soldiers sailors [[?]]
+seethed with soldiers sailors airmen

-wafs & wrens not mention civiliains
+wafs & wrens not mention civilians

 lying full length on the seats when I entered